wn-doolittle/caliper-spec/caliper-spec.md

 [CourseSection](#courseSection)

 #### Warning
-Sensors SHOULD NOT send membership information that associate [Persons](#person) with an organization without due consideration, as membership can potentially be considered personally identifiable information.
+Sensors SHOULD NOT send membership information that associates [Persons](#person) with an organization without due consideration, as membership can potentially be considered personally identifiable information.

 #### Example
 ```